-These training and professional collaboration events are offered at various times throughout the year in different regional locations in the state.
+The network meeting(s) and site visit(s) training and professional collaboration events are offered at various times throughout the year in different regional locations in the state.
 Participants have an opportunity to visit Arizona 21st CCLC sites that are on target in meeting their goals and objectives.
 Host site staff will highlight best practices and the model of programming that is working at their site.
 In addition, participants will visit the after school program at the site hosting the Networking Meeting and witness first hand one way to successfully implement programming.
 These events provide a valuable opportunity to network with Arizona 21st CCLC staff and 21st CCLC leaders from other schools with 21st CCLC programs from around the local region and often from elsewhere in the state.
 Participation is highly recommended.
+Trainings are hosted regionally in the state (central, northern, and southern).